SpaceinvaderOne/ssh-scripts-for-Unraid-below-6.9/README.md

 However before 6.9 this didnt happen so these are 2 scripts to keep ssh keys persistant across reboots with older versions of Unraid
 These scripts require the User Scripts plugin

+Copy the contents of these scripts to your Unraid server.

+ssh - Unraid to flash drive.sh    this should be set to run at shutdown of array

+ssh - flash drive to Unraid.sh    this should be set to run at first start of array